Your Guide to the 2025 Worcester City Council Election

 VS

 Ted Kostas is a rare openly-republican candidate for City Council.
-Kostas is a member of the Worcester Republican City Committe, and has backed Donald Trump and RFK Jr. in the past.
-He is a project coordinator for Open Sky Community Services.
+A member of the Worcester Republican City Committee, Kostas has backed both Donald Trump and RFK Jr. He is a project coordinator for Open Sky Community Services.

 Learn more about Ted Kostas